-Models like the new Rolex Daytona 116500 are equiped with ceramic bezels that are extremely durable.
-They are scratch resistant and “nearly indestructible” according to Rolex.
+Models like the new Rolex Daytona 116500 are equipped with ceramic bezels that are extremely durable.
+They are scratch-resistant and “nearly indestructible” according to Rolex.
 Rolex has stated that they mainly made the switch because of the longevity of these bezels.
 One of the hallmarks of Rolex watch is how long it lasts so these new bezels add a new dimension.
-In addition to durability and longevity these bezels are quite nice to look at.
+In addition to durability and longevity, these bezels are quite nice to look at.
 They have a distinctive shine that, for many, blows away the traditional old bezels.

 However, like anything else, these bezels aren’t without disadvantages.
 For one they are much more expensive to replace than traditional bezels.
 Although this is offset by their longevity.
 In addition, there are many stories of ceramic bezels shattering due to a strong force being applied to them (dropping the watch or hitting it against something).
 Nonetheless, these cases are rare and the bezels are generally very strong.
 In addition, many people prefer the look of the traditional bezel for a variety of reasons and the popular “Pepsi” and “Coke” GMT bezels are not yet available in ceramic and may never be.

-In conclusion, from a quality standpoint Rolex definitely made the right choice in switching to ceramic bezels for its sport watches.
-The new bezels are stronger, more scratch resistant, and last longer than the older bezels which more than offsets the added cost.
+In conclusion, from a quality standpoint, Rolex definitely made the right choice in switching to ceramic bezels for its sports watches.
+The new bezels are stronger, more scratch-resistant, and last longer than the older bezels which more than offsets the added cost.
 Which bezel is more visually attractive is a matter of opinion, but we personally prefer the clean look of the ceramic bezel.